StreetScienceCommunity/DNAnalyzer/docs/deployment.md

 dokku postgres:create dnanalyzer
 ```

-Linking the Postgres service to the app
+Linking the Postgres service to the app, which will make the database URL available to the application in the environment variable `DATABASE_URL`

 ```
 # on the Dokku host
 # each official datastore offers a `link` method to link a service to any application